rohitagarwal-gkmit/retailpulse-docs/docs/technical/architecture.md

 ## AWS-Specific Architecture Diagram

-This diagram shows a simplified view of the system hosted on AWS, with the frontend on Vercel.
+This diagram shows a simplified view of the system hosted on AWS.

 ![RetailPulse AWS Architecture](../assets/Architecture.png)